 <title>20-week training schedule for your first marathon</title>

-- Make them descriptive and concise.
-Avoid vague descriptions like Home.
+- Make titles descriptive and concise.
+Avoid vague titles like "Home."

-- It's not helpful to users, and search engines may mark the page as spam.
+- Avoid keyword stuffing.
+It doesn't help users, and search engines may mark the page as spam.

-- It's OK to brand your titles, but do it concisely.
+- It's OK to brand your titles, but do so concisely.

-See Create descriptive page titles for more on these tips.
+See Google's Create good titles and snippets in Search Results page for more details about these tips.